From all of us at Classic Style, many happy returns in the New Year!

 Several years back, Charlotte Hays examined this strange and troubling phenomenon in When Did White Trash Become the New Normal?
 (2013).
 Theodore Dalrymple has also looked at the issue in more than one book on the subject.
 While I have read neither author's work, I can certainly grasp what Hayes and Dalrymple talk about in no uncertain terms.
 Rather than aspire to be anything better, to be more, to improve ourselves beyond the most base levels of existence and habit, in a vast litany of ways we now take our cues on how to exist, routinely and childishly, from the very dregs of society.

-Too often, such people -- them wot is consid'rate -- are regarded as weird curiosities, if any attention at all is paid to them, simply because common decency and pleasant conduct are such foreign concepts to so many now.
+Too often, those people who conduct themselves in a polished way -- them wot is consid'rate -- are regarded as weird curiosities, if any attention at all is paid to them, simply because common decency and pleasant conduct are such foreign concepts to so many now.
 It almost seems like common decency and pleasant conduct lack credibility with the vast majority of society.
 As the late Elvis Presley once remarked in another context, "People think you’re crazy if you talk about things they don’t understand" (Thanks to Mature Style for the quote.).
 We all know that people tend to ignore what they perceive as "crazy" at best, or worse do their level best to criticize and marginalize it.
 The "it" to which I refer includes the most fundamental of social skills of course.

 Where, when, and how did we go wrong?
 A rhetorical question really.
 There are probably many causes behind our current malaise when it comes to teaching, learning, and practicing the most basic social etiquette.
 Clearly, though, looking and acting like the worst possible guttersnipe seems to carry more weight with a great many people, and help garner so called "street cred," than do what I refer to in my own family life as daily niceties and even social graces.
 And no, before anyone inquires sarcastically, I am not talking about white gloves and pillbox hats for the ladies, calling cards, or high teas.